shammitra/aicore/README.md

 ## What you learned

-Using python libraries, creating classes and functions, and using GitHub for version control
+- Using python libraries, creating classes and functions, and using GitHub for version control
+- Added a python file to guess a letter in a defined word.